 Hitohiro Saito was born on February 12, 1957, in Iwama City, Japan.
 He is an Aikido instructor and a founder of the Iwama Shin-Shin Aiki Shuren-kai, a traditional Iwama style Aikido organization with about 60 Dojos around the world.

-Mokuso is a japanese term for silent meditation.
-First kanji reads as “moku” and means silence or stop and the second one is “so” and means to think or focus.
-Mokuso is a common way to start and to end a training session in the japanese martial arts and especially aikido.
+Mokuso is a Japanese term for silent meditation.
+The first kanji reads as “Moku” and means silence or stop and the second one is “So” and means to think or focus.
+Mokuso is a common way to start and to end a training session in the Japanese Martial Arts and especially Aikido.